bgaillard/readonly.nvim/README.md

 ## :large_blue_diamond: Pattern matching

-The only stuff to configure in the plugin is the `secured_files` array which contains a list of Lua patterns to match specific files and folders.
+The only stuff to configure in the plugin is the `pattern` string or array which contains a list of patterns to match specific files and folders.

-If you're not comfortable with Lua patterns the most used syntax expressions to match files and folder are the following.

-- The `.` (i.e. dot character) is expressed with `%.` ;
-- `.` (a dot) represents all characters.

-If you need more read the [Patterns section](https://www.lua.org/manual/5.4/manual.html#6.4.1) of the Lua manual.

-Also note that the patterns are normalized with the [`vim.fs.normalize()`](https://neovim.io/doc/user/lua.html#vim.fs.normalize()) Neovim function which means that.

-- A `~` character at the beginning of a path is expanded to the user's home directory ;
-- A `\` character is converted to a forward slash `/` ;
-- Environment variables are expanded.
+The `pattern` option is passed to the [`nvim_create_autocmd`](https://neovim.io/doc/user/api.html#nvim_create_autocmd()) Neovim function internally.
+You'll find the complete documentation of patterns in the [`autocmd-pattern`](https://neovim.io/doc/user/autocmd.html#autocmd-pattern) section of the Neovim documentation.

+:bulb: Be careful, as explain in the Neovim documentation `pattern` is NOT automatically expanded (unlike with [`:autocmd`](https://neovim.io/doc/user/autocmd.html#%3Aautocmd)), thus names like "$HOME" and "~" must be expanded explicitly (with `vim.fn.expand("~")` for example).